The differences between a judo and jiu jitsu kimono

 Another major difference lies in the materials used to make the kimonos.
 Judo kimonos are generally made from cotton and polyester, thick and robust to withstand the dynamic movements and grips of judo.
 They are also reinforced at strategic points to prevent tearing.

 In comparison, jiu-jitsu kimonos are made of lighter cotton, making them more comfortable and better suited to ground movements.
 They are designed to be tough yet flexible.
 This is particularly important given the nature of jiu-jitsu, which often involves ground fighting and complex positions.
-The pants of jiu jitsu kimonos are made from Ripstop, a virtually tear-proof material used for parachute fabrics.
+Jiu Jitsu kimono pants are made from Ripstop, a virtually tear-proof material used for parachute fabrics.

-In jiu-jitsu, kimonos are usually white, blue or black, but there’s more freedom when it comes to colors and brands.
+In jiu-jitsu, kimonos are generally white, blue or black, but there’s more freedom when it comes to colors and markings.
 Discover our Brazilian Jiu Jitsu kimonos, available in 3 colors: white, black and khaki.

 Customization of judo and jiu jitsu kimonos

 Jiu-jitsu also shines through its patches and embroidery, which are often personalized for each school or team.
 Jiu-jitsu kimonos are often adorned with these elements to show the practitioner’s affiliation with a specific team.
-Unlike judo kimonos, which are more sober and adhere to stricter rules for competitions.
+Unlike judo kimonos, which are more sober and adhere to stricter competition rules.

 judo and jiu jitsu kimono difference

-Whatever the case, the importance of choosing a quality kimono should not be underestimated, as it plays a crucial role in your performance on the tatami.
-Make sure you choose the one that best suits your practice and your individual needs.
+In any case, the importance of choosing a quality kimono should not be underestimated, as it plays a crucial role in your performance on the tatami.
+Make sure you choose the one that best suits your practice and individual needs.

-If you’re looking for high-quality kimonos for judo or jiu-jitsu, be sure to check out the impressive selection of kimonos available at www.fightingfilms.shop, where you’ll find options to suit your specific needs.
+If you’re looking for high-quality kimonos for judo or jiu-jitsu, don’t forget to check out the impressive selection of kimonos available at www.fightingfilms.shop, where you’ll find options tailored to your specific needs.

 Not sure which kimono model or size you want?
 Visit our boutique at 1 rue des Messageries, 75010 Paris, Monday to Friday, 10am to 6pm.